LocalCoinIS/dev.bitshares.works/docs/llc_guide/tutorials/activenode_tutorial.rst

 ----------------

 - A registered account in the corresponding network
-- Minimum balance is 511 LLC to pay for the registration fee and to stay active node to recieve the reward
+- Minimum balance is 511 LLC to pay for the registration fee and to stay active node to receive the reward
 - Executable binary
 - Lifetime Member (LTM) status